 of "everyone has different sides to themselves".
 Or maybe it's midcontinuum.

-Pretty stereotypical account by a doctor who didn't mind embellishing things for effect.
 One of our correspondents said: "Not too bad a book, even if I did want to smack the author upside the head a couple times.
 (He got integration and co-consciousness mixed up, for one!)
 But I cheered him when he realized he might not have any business trying to get them to integrate; what if Jennifer was (gasp!) better off this way?
 If nothing else, he said one very interesting thing: Sybil and crew's integration wasn't permanent.... they came back and she just let them stay.
 If that's true, I imagine she figured/realized she had no choice.
 I'm hoping it's true! ...
 It WAS the first book I've ever read that said multiplicity is .. a lifestyle option....
 But the therapist tried to tell a couple of system residents that they weren't real and/or not a different person than Jennifer and/or just her walking, talking unconsious.
-Mildred [of Jennifer's household] tried to set him straight, and neither was listening to
+Mildred [of Jennifer's system] tried to set him straight, and neither was listening to

 the other!"